tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Localization.md

 A `Request Culture Provider` is a class used in [determining the culture](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/localization/select-language-culture) to be used with a request.

-The [RequestLocalizationOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.requestlocalizationoptions) used with the `UseRequestLocalization()` method provides the `RequestCultureProviders` property which is a list of request culture providers.
+The [RequestLocalizationOptions](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.requestlocalizationoptions) used with the `UseRequestLocalization()` method provides the `RequestCultureProviders` property which is a list of the registered request culture providers.

 An application may register more than one request culture providers.